Consultations are by appointment. This helps us manage doctors’ time efficiently and reduce waiting time.

 Our fees and your out-of pocket costs (listed on this website), are based on how much time the consultation takes to resolve your query.
 As a general rule Medicare reimburses 40-50% of the fee, however as soon as patients reach their Medicare Threshold, Medicare reimburses 85-90% of the consultation fee.
 We do our best to get the maximum reimbursement from Medicare paid back to you on the day.

-Our doctors do not provide telephone consultations because accurate diagnosis is rarely possible.
-For your convenience however, you may book an online video consultation with any of our doctors from the privacy of your home computer or office.
-Online video consultations may be booked now on this website by clicking here.
+You may call reception to book a telephone or online video consultation with your doctor.
+You will be asked whether it is a standard or long consultation, and billed accordingly.
+Online video consultations may be booked on this website from the privacy of your home computer or office by clicking here.
 This practice uses ‘skype’ software for video consultations, which may be downloaded free from the internet.
-While our fees are the same for video consultations, the out-of-pocket cost is greater because Medicare does not currently pay any rebate for consultations with your family GP.
+While our fees are the same for telephone & video consultations, the out-of-pocket cost is greater because Medicare does not currently pay any rebate for consultations with your family GP.
+There is however a new medicare rebate for telephone consultations related to COVID-19 in 2020.

 Your GP may refer you to a single organ specialist only for a specific purpose or investigation.
 (Routine repeat reviews are sometimes pointless and costly).
 You will usually require an appointment with your GP to: